slevithan/oniguruma-to-es/README.md

 ## 👀 Similar projects

 [JsRegex](https://github.com/jaynetics/js_regex) transpiles [Onigmo](https://github.com/k-takata/Onigmo) regexes to JavaScript (Onigmo is a fork of Oniguruma that has slightly different syntax/behavior).
-JsRegex is written in Ruby and relies on the Ruby [Regexp::Parser](https://github.com/ammar/regexp_parser) Onigmo parser, which means regexes must be pre-transpiled on the server to use them in JavaScript.
+JsRegex is written in Ruby and relies on the Ruby [Regexp::Parser](https://github.com/ammar/regexp_parser), which means regexes must be pre-transpiled on the server to use them in JavaScript.
 In contrast, Oniguruma-To-ES is written in JavaScript, so it can be used at runtime.
 JsRegex also produces regexes with more edge cases that don't perfectly follow Oniguruma's behavior, in addition to the Oniguruma/Onigmo differences.

 ## 🏷️ About